6uoMycop/notes/django.md

 ### Design your URLs
 To design URLs for an app, you create a Python module called a URLconf.
 A table of contents for your app, it contains a simple mapping between URL patterns and Python callback functions.
 URLconfs also serve to decouple URLs from Python code.

-Here’s what a URLconf might look like for the Reporter/Article example above:
+Here's what a URLconf might look like for the Reporter/Article example above:
 ```
 # mysite/news/urls.py